Strata East was the quintessential US independent 70s jazz label

 2. White label

-Initially no R registered trademark on logo, no year of © copyright; zip code N.Y.C.10014; Registration mark added to white label logo on later titles.
+Initially no R reg trademark on logo, no year of © copyright; zip code N.Y.C.10014; Registration mark added to white label logo on later titles.

 3. Black and white label

-R registration mark, © year of copyright, ST331/3 symbol, zip code N.Y.C 10010.
 The label’s busiest year was 1974, during which around two dozen new titles were released.
-The last title to be released on this label was just one in 1978, SES19780

 4. One-off quirky label for SES 1974-2 Mtume: Alkebu-Lan

-“ALKEBU-LAN is an ancient name for the African continent, representing the African land, people and culture – the basis of its historical greatness”.
-Printed in U.S.A.
+(“ALKEBU-LAN is an ancient name for the African continent, representing the African land, people and culture – the basis of its historical greatness”.)

 5. Light blue label (1980)

-Over its active decade, Strata East operated out of three addresses – NY zip code cognoscenti: seemingly going up in the world?
-For NY-natives to comment, it’s not my manor, but I did at one time smoke Stuyvesant.
+During the 1970’s, Strata East operated out of three addresses over the years, NY zip code cognoscenti: seemingly going up in the world?
+NY-natives comment please. it’s not my manor.

 10014: Meatpacking District|Downtown|Manhattan (1971-3)